 Some landlords are more flexible with their income requirements than others.
 In some cases, they might be willing to approve your application if you pay more upfront by putting down a larger security deposit or paying first and last month’s rent.

 If you have student loans, you can use that money to make a larger upfront payment and potentially bypass the landlord’s usual requirements.
 But make sure you create a budget for all your education expenses first.
-Using too much of your student loans for housing could leave you short for the tuition bill.
+Using too much of your student loans for housing could leave you short for your tuition bill.

 Many people lease apartments in their name and then look for a roommate as a way to reduce costs.
 Finding a roommate who already has a home can be a great option for students in need of housing.
 You can move into an apartment you couldn’t otherwise afford and split the expenses with another person.